SuLab/sulab.org/_members/cyrus-afrasiabi.md

 ---

 Cyrus was a programmer in the lab from March 2015 to June 2019.
+He is currently a Senior Software Engineer at the National Institute of Allergy and Infectious Diseases (NIAID).